 If you would like to see a particular data source added but don't have the time or

-technical knowledge to do so, please consider becoming a sponsor.
-We will
+technical knowledge to do so, please consider licensing the data.
+We

 How to contribute

 Contributing a crawler is easy for anyone familiar with the basics of web scraping in Python 3.
 While OpenSanctions uses an advanced data pipeline for quality assurance, data integration and storage, the crawler API is simple and well-documented.

 - If you don't have a specific dataset in mind yet, check out the OpenSanctions source survey to find a list of candidate sources.